Galaxy IC 4015

 IC 4015 is a galaxy that is an interesting object for astronomical observations.
 Due to its location and visibility from the northern hemisphere, it becomes accessible to a wide range of observers and professionals studying galaxies in the constellations Coma Berenices and Canum Venatorum.

-Altitude chart of Galaxy IC 4015 above the horizon throughout the current day for the observatory observation point in Orenburg (51.7, 55.2).
+Altitude chart of Galaxy IC 4015 above the horizon over the current 24 hours for the observatory's location in Orenburg (51.7, 55.2).
 The chart shows when the object is above the horizon and the maximum altitude in degrees it reaches.
-Data is current as of the observation date: Wednesday, 29 April 2026.
+Data is current as of the observation date: Saturday, 4 July 2026.